-This notice explains how your personal data (also referred to as 'personal information') will be dealt with (processed) by the Police Investigations and Review Commissioner (PIRC) and your rights in relation to that processing.
+This notice explains how your personal data (also referred to as 'personal information') will be dealt with (processed) by the PIRC and your rights in relation to that processing.
 The PIRC is known as the 'controller' of the personal data we collect.

 Data protection law in the United Kingdom (UK) is governed by the Data Protection Act 2018 (DPA), the UK General Data Protection Regulation (UK GDPR) and the Law Enforcement Directive (LED).
 Part 2 of the DPA covers general processing under the UK GDPR.
 Part 3 of the DPA covers law enforcement processing under the LED.
-For PIRC investigations not for a law enforcement purpose - such as misconduct investigations1 - processing will be under Part 2.
+For PIRC investigations, processing is mainly under Part 3 with some processing under Part 2.